alexandergknoll/alexandergknoll.github.io/_tabs/about.md

 I usually fit best with clients who are large enough to need robust, purpose-built solutions that can't be achieved with something out-of-the-box, but who also don't have the resources to hire specialists in-house.
 You might be a growing business that needs someone who can wear multiple hats, or an established company looking for an expert consultant who can see the big picture.

-What I look for in clients:
+What I look for in a client:

+* **Collaborative mindset**: The best results come from working together as partners
 * **Interesting problems to solve**: I thrive on technical challenges and complex requirements
-* **Collaborative mindset**: The best results come from working together as partners
 * **Long-term thinking**: While I handle fixed projects, I prefer building ongoing relationships

 ## My approach

-I pride myself on providing honest recommendations and never upselling services you don't need.
+I pride myself on providing honest recommendations and never upselling you on services you don't need.
 I advocate for solutions that give you the best value, even if that means I make less money.
 My goal is to give you freedom: freedom from vendor lock-in, freedom to work with other developers in the future, and freedom to focus on growing your business.

 When you work with me, you're not just hiring a developer.
 You're getting an integrated team member who will: